 Good luck on your college search and career, and I hope to see you around campus!

 Hello!
-My name is Andrew E. Bunting and I am a Senior Admissions Counselor at George Mason University, where I also work closely with our student tour guides (the Mason Ambassadors), as well as coordinate our Mason Admissions Volunteer Network.
+My name is Andrew E. Bunting and I am an Assistant Director of Admissions at George Mason University, where I also work closely with our student tour guides (the Mason Ambassadors), as well as coordinate our Mason Admissions Volunteer Network.
 I am originally from Sewell, New Jersey and graduated with Honors from the University of Delaware with majors in International Relations, French Language, and History.
 My time in college included a semester long study-abroad trip to Paris, participation in a wide array of intramural sports and clubs, and meeting some of my best friends.
 After having such an amazing time in college I decided to pursue a career in college admissions so that I could help future students have the same type of rewarding experience that I did.

 As part of the Mason Admissions team it is my job to help prospective students and their families navigate the college search and application process.
 Mason offers such a unique set of educational and social opportunities, from first rate professors and study-abroad opportunities, to over 300 student organizations and Division I athletics.
 Mason really does have it all, and I am thrilled to be able to share our campus with you.
 My travel territory includes Northern New Jersey and New York, including New York City, Westchester County, and Long Island - expect to see me around if you are from these areas!
 If you have any questions along the way please do not hesitate to contact me at firstname.lastname@example.org.